 Shelly Boyum Breen–the author, creator, and prototype of Shelly Bean–grew up in Brainerd, Minnesota as a girl who like to play.

-She wasn’t into reading and whenever she would be persuaded to order from the Scholastic Book Order forms, she always chose sports books or joke books.
+She wasn’t into reading, and she would always chose sports books or joke books to order from the Scholastic Book Order forms.
 Her mom was well-rehearsed in Fozzie Bear’s Side Splitting Jokes and “wacka wacka wacka!”
 Shelly was never able to find a character she could relate to.
-All she could find was stories about horseback riding and cheerleading, and that didn’t interest her at all.
 It wasn’t until she read Where the Red Fern Grows that she began to enjoy reading fiction, and she started to devour animal stories.

 As she grew, her love for sports never waned.
-In fact, she organized and started a nonprofit called Foundation IX that issued grants that provided opportunities for girls to play sports more readily.
-It was during her work for Foundation IX that she discovered that books about girls playing sports was still not prevalent.
+In fact, Shelly organized and started a nonprofit that issues grants that provide opportunities for girls to play sports more readily.
+It was during this work when she discovered that books about girls playing sports was still not prevalent.

 - Shelly Bean, the Sports Queen, Plays A Game of Catch